Graph Burning: Bounds and Hardness: Proper Interval Graphs

-In this section, we derive the hardness results for connected proper interval graphs.
+In this section, we establish the hardness result for connected proper interval graphs.

 An \emph{interval representation} of a graph $G$ is a collection $\{I_v\}_{v\in V(G)}$ of intervals on a real line such that for any pair of vertices $u,v\in V(G)$, we have $uv\in E(G)$ if and only if $I_u\cap I_v\neq \emptyset$.
 A graph is said to be an \emph{interval graph} if it has a corresponding interval representation.
-A \emph{proper interval} graph is an interval graph having an interval representation in which no interval properly contains another.
-Note that proper interval graphs are exactly the claw-free interval graphs.
-Here, we prove that the \BNP\ problem is \NPC\ even for connected proper interval graphs by providing a reduction from \textit{\textsc{Distinct 3-partition}} (which is known to be {\NPC}~\cite{Garey1990TheoryNPComp}) problem.
+A \emph{proper interval graph} is an interval graph with an interval representation in which no interval is properly contained in another interval.
+It is well known that proper interval graphs are exactly the claw-free interval graphs \cite{RobertsIndiffGraphs1969}.